uziasr/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is the document object model.
+Document refers to the the Entire html and object model refers to how it can be manipulated using JavaScript.
+This is especially useful because it can be updated without being refreshed!

 2. What is an event?

+An event is anyway a user can interact with a web page.
+Clicking, scrolling, resizing windows, hovering, etc., are all examples of events.

 3. What is an event listener?

+An event listener is the way a browser responds to events.
+Event listeners will perform actions when a unique event is performed from the user!

 4. Why would we convert a NodeList into an Array?

+Converting a NodeList into an Array is useful because NodeLists do not have the same amount of flexibility and methods as an Array.
+In this case, a lot can be done with the data in a NodeList using Array tools.

 5. What is a component?

+A component is a function of code that is written to the document and that is very reusable.
+The most common of example of where component are best used is for cards.
+Cards all have the same structure and styling with only unique information to differentiate one from another.
+That being said, it is crucial to understand the data before structuring a component.

 ### Git Set up